 Ready to feel fantastic?
 Why not try these products:

-- Homescreen with your daily fertility status makes understanding your body effortless
+- Homescreen displays your daily fertility status automatically.